gwaldron/osgearth/docs/source/build.md

 **Step 5 - Build and install osgEarth**

 You can build and install osgEarth on the command line using CMake or you can open up the Visual Studio solution and build it from there.
+Either way, build the INSTALL target.
 ```
 cmake --build build --target INSTALL --config RelWithDebInfo
 ```